Dynamics-of-Language/DyLan/DyLan_QuickStartREADME.txt

 THE INTERACTIVE PARSER

 Load this by selecting the Interactive (Best-First) mode.
 To parse normally, just type words into the big box, press enter or press parse.
-You will see the words you parse appear in the lower left box incrementally as you parse them, but you’ll notice that the words you parse will have a default speaker, “S”.
+You will see the words you parse appear in the lower left box incrementally as you parse them, but you’ll notice that the words you parse will have a default speaker, “D”.

 To parse dialogue turns, prefix the words in the turn by the speaker followed by a colon, e.g. “A: john snores”.
 If you don’t provide the speaker, the parser will assume words are coming from the previously provided speaker.